Next Start

 • Table: The table of a milling machine is what holds the workpiece for machining.

-• Axes: As mentioned, there are several different axes on a CNC milling machine: W, X, Y and Z. The machine operates on these axes depending on the requirements for the part.
+• Axes: As mentioned, there are several different axes on a CNC milling machine: W, X, Y and Z. The machine operates on these axes depending on the requirements of the part.

 The CNC milling process is versatile, so it’s used to support a variety of industries.
 There are different types of milling operations, including angular milling, form milling, plain milling and face milling.